hlorenzi/customasm/src/usage_help.md

 the extra parameters, separated by commas, with no whitespace in between.

-If the argument is a string, escape characters incompatible with the command-line.
+If the argument is a string, you'll need to escape characters incompatible with your command-line shell.
 For example, spaces can be escaped as `\x20`.
+The use of surrounding double-quotes is optional, for convenience.

 Examples:
 * `-f annotated`
 * `-f annotated,group:4`
 * `-f annotated,base:8,group:3`
 * `-f list,before:"begin\x20data\n"`
+* `-f list,before:begin\x20data\n,between:\n`

 ## Formats:
 * `binary`